apache/trafficcontrol/docs/source/development/traffic_ops.rst

 app/db/admin
 ============
 The :program:`app/db/admin` binary is for use in managing the Traffic Ops (and Traffic Vault PostgreSQL backend) database tables.
-This essentially serves as a front-end for `Goose <https://github.com/kevinburke/goose>`_.
+This essentially serves as a front-end for `Migrate <https://github.com/golang-migrate/migrate>`_, though  ``dbconf.yml`` comes from `Goose <https://github.com/kevinburke/goose/blob/1.15/db-sample/dbconf.yml>`_, which Traffic Ops used to use before switching to Migrate.

 .. note:: For proper resolution of configuration and SOL statement files, it's recommended that this binary be run from the ``app`` directory